Lindstromer/docs/manual/properties/index.rst

   Can be a string with a role or capability or a array with many values.

-.. attribute:: capabilities

-  Can be a string with a role or capability or a array with many values.

 .. attribute:: default

   The default value that are presented in the property.